designmynight/designmynight-developers/hugo/content/faqs/booking-widget-faqs/index.md

 </script>
 ```

+Example of a partner with a French booking widget: [Waikiki](http://www.waikiki-courchevel.com/bookings/?lang=fr)

 **_Please note:_** Your web developer may need to edit the size of the widget to accommodate the change in the language.
 Guide to help them [customise the size of the widget](http://developers.designmynight.com/booking-widget/#styling-the-form).

 ## Multiple Booking Widgets